Danny Beales: Uxbridge and South Ruislip by-election

 In December 2022, Beales was selected as the Labour candidate for Uxbridge and South Ruislip to become the candidate at the by-election, which was announced less than a day after the constituency's MP, former Prime Minister Boris Johnson, had resigned.
 This was just prior to the publication of the Commons Privileges Committee investigation into Johnson's involvement in Partygate.
 Beales then began campaigning with the party's national campaign co-ordinator, Shabana Mahmood.
 He remained a Camden Council Cabinet Member throughout the by-election.

 During campaigning, Beales challenged the Mayor of London Sadiq Khan's policy to expand the Ultra Low Emission Zone into outer London, including Uxbridge and South Ruislip.
 Beales suggested the scheme should be delayed, while the successful Conservative candidate, Steve Tuckwell, wanted to scrap the scheme completely.

 2024 general election

 Beales was reselected as the Labour candidate for the 2024 general election.
 This time, he won narrowly over Tuckwell, defeating him by 587 votes.

 In November 2024, Beales voted in favour of the Terminally Ill Adults (End of Life) Bill, which proposes to legalise assisted suicide.

+Since 2024, Beales has served as a member of the Health and Social Care Select Committee.